polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/deploy-to-relay-chain/deploy-on-paseo.md

 1. Go to the [Parachains > Parathreads](https://polkadot.js.org/apps/#/parachains/parathreads){target=\_blank} tab, and select **+ Parathread**

 2. You should see fields to place your runtime Wasm and genesis state respectively, along with the parachain ID.
-Select your parachain ID, and upload `para-4508-wasm` in the "code" field and `para-4508-state` in the "initial state" field:
+Select your parachain ID, and upload `para-wasm` in the "code" field and `para-state` in the "initial state" field:

 ![](/images/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/acquire-a-testnet-slot/acquire-a-testnet-slot-9.webp)